 If you are on a pre-payment meter, monthly direct debit won't be an option.

-Fixed and capped deals will give you comfort that you are not paying above a set amount for a period of time, but the sting in the tail is that if you want to leave before the end of the deal, you will have to pay a cancellation fee.
+Look at the small print of what you are signing up for.
+Fixed and capped deals will give you comfort that you are not paying above a set amount for a period of time, but the sting in the tail is that if you want to leave before the end of the deal, you might have to pay a cancellation or exit fee.
 This could wipe out much of the saving you stand to make by switching to another deal.